 Providing scholarships for bright but needy children

-All three schools are in impoverished rural areas.
+All the schools we support are in impoverished rural areas.
 Large numbers of children have only a single or, in some cases, no surviving parent.
-If you are able to provide money for a scholarship then it allows a school to offer a place to a bright child who has completed primary schooling but does not have the means to pay for secondary education.
+If you are able to provide money for a scholarship then it allows a secondary school to offer a place to a bright child who has completed primary schooling but does not have the means to pay for secondary education.

-Each scholarship always goes to a named child and donors are sent some information about the child and a photograph soon after they begin the school year in February.
-We do our best to provide a brief update on their progress each year.
-New students are enrolled in February each year and so scholarships given later in the year are usually saved until the next Academic year.
+Every scholarship we award always goes to a named child and donors are sent information about the child and a photograph soon after they begin the school year in February.
+We do our best to provide an update on their progress each year.
+New students are enrolled in February each year and so scholarships given later in the year are usually saved until the following academic year.
 The school Directors are responsible for allocating the studentships, and their practice is to advertise their availability on local radio and directly to local primary schools.

-In order to avoid any hint of jealousy among the students, the schools prefer, where possible, not to identify sponsored students and do not encourage direct contact between students and donors.
+In order to avoid any hint of jealousy among the students, the schools do not encourage direct contact between students and donors.
 All the students do, however, know that the school is supported by UHST.